p-jack/dubc/ds/tset/README.md

 constructor(conf:Conf<T>, values:Iterable<T>)
 ```

-To construct a `TIndex`, you need a configuration object that supplies
+To construct a `TSet`, you need a configuration object that supplies
 a compare function.

 You also can supply an iterable of initial values to populate the set.